asthapant/handbook/README.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/K-Map-Karnaugh-Map-2-1.png" height="350" width="450">
 </p>

-Here the **sideways grouping** is applicable and hence a quad is formed
+Here the **sideways grouping** is applicable and hence a quad is formed.

-Green quad: Q'.S'( as the value of P and R changes with respect to the four blocks and the value of Q and S is 0)
+Green quad: Q'.S'( as the value of P and R changes with respect to the four blocks and the value of Q and S is 0).

 Red quad: Q.S